Advertisement

 Oil and vinegar based salad dressings

-A salad packed with veggies and fruit is a nutritious and easy option for lunch, but don’t ruin its nutritional value with high calorie salad dressings.
+A salad packed with veggies and fruit is a nutritious and easy option for lunch.
+But beware of adding salad dressings that are high in sugar and saturated fat.

 “We always recommend an oil and vinegar-based dressing or a light salad dressing.
 In fact, we don't even recommend fat-free dressing,” says Milligan.

-Olive oil-based salad dressings are packed with healthy fats like monounsaturated fat, substances that will keep you full and energized through the afternoon, says Milligan.
+Olive oil-based salad dressings are packed with healthy fats, including monounsaturated fat.
+It can help lower the low-density lipoprotein (LDL or “bad”) cholesterol in your blood, helping to reduce your risk of heart disease.
+Monounsaturated fat can also help keep you full and energized through the afternoon, says Milligan.

 ratatouille, roasted vegetables